Menu

 • Identify privately fostered children.

-• Monitor and support the placement to increase its stability and improve outcomes for privately fostered children.
+• Monitor and support the arrangement to increase its stability and improve outcomes for privately fostered children.

 • Ensure the welfare of the child.

-• Assist carers to provide and sustain appropriate standards of care.
+• Assist carers to provide appropriate standards of care.

-• Help carers make the placement sustainable at all levels.
+• Help carers make the arrangement sustainable at all levels.

 Who is your contact for queries or further information?